top of page

 6.jpeg

-"Open inner [cellophane] bag carefully, it may be used as a waterproof container for matches, cigarettes, etc." and For security, do not discard the empty can, paper or refuse where it can be seen from the air.
+"Open inner [cellophane] bag carefully, it may be used as a waterproof container for matches, cigarettes, etc." and for security, do not discard the empty can, paper or refuse where it can be seen from the air.
 If possible, cover with dirt, foliage, sand, etc."

 A suggestion to include a document containing a list of contents and instructions for preparing was not approved, since the soldier would also have to open the carton in advance to read the list.